 Upload to GEDmatch is voluntary.
 DTC companies do not automatically upload data from their clients.
 Most GEDmatch tools are free, but the site offers access to additional tools for $10/month as part of its Tier 1 option.

 Please be sure to read the terms of service and site policy at GEDmatch to make sure you are comfortable with them.
 Users should consider that even though GEDmatch was created for genealogical research, it can and has been used for other purposes.

 We’ve received so many requests we cannot reply to each one, so we apologize if your suggestion has gone unanswered.
-It helps to know which cases are of interest so we can assess which ones will more likely benefit from our work, and to predict which cases are more likely to be funded through a Doe Fund Me campaign.
+It helps to know which cases are of interest so we can assess which ones will more likely benefit from our work, and to predict which cases are more likely to be funded through a Doe-Nate campaign.

-Please note that we depend on agencies to reach out to us, although in a few situations we have initiated contact.
-We strive to have a diverse case load – balancing the easy ones with the more difficult, the popular with the unknown.
+Please note that we depend on agencies to work with us – we cannot take on a case without their partnership.
+We strive to have a diverse case load – balancing the “easy” ones with those that are more difficult, the popular with the unknown.
 Between donations and agency funding we’re hoping to maintain this balance.

 The list of cases that have been suggested to us by the public is extensive and heartbreaking.
 Each story is a tragedy that we hope we can solve.
 Even so, there is no guarantee that we will accept a case.
 And even if we do, there is no guarantee that we will be able to bring it to a successful end.